 It’s a jarring display of terrestrial organization for a millennial, but Day is hardly old school.
-He’s got two masters degrees, one from Carnegie Mellon in urban design and the other from Oxford in environmental policy.
-He is also an officer in the Maryland National Guard and a local boy whose father was recently named COO of Perdue Farms.
+He’s got two masters’ degrees, one from Carnegie Mellon University in urban design and the other from the University of Oxford in environmental policy.
+He is also an officer in the Maryland National Guard and a local boy whose father was recently named chief operating officer of Perdue Farms Inc.

 And cities like Salisbury, Frederick and Cumberland — small urban anchors in Maryland’s rural areas — could be where the revitalization begins.

 Allegany, Dorchester, Garrett, Kent, Somerset, Talbot and Worcester counties all had more deaths than births in 2015, according Maryland’s Vital Statistics Report.
 Leading the way on the Eastern Shore was Kent, which had a third fewer births than deaths.
 In western Maryland, it was Allegany, where the disparity was 27 percent.

 In Wicomico, where Salisbury is located, the numbers are rosier.
 In 2015, births beat deaths by 36 percent.
 However, in 2010 that number was 50 percent.
 The same trend is there for Frederick County, where births outpaced death 2 to 1 in 2010, but slowed to five for every three in 2015.